Outrage after Trump’s bill reclassifying nursing as not a ‘professional degree’

 Trump’s signature legislation, which was signed into law earlier this year, eliminates the Grad PLUS loans used by many students to pay for grad school, and puts a cap on the amount they can borrow.

 Under Trump’s bill, only “professional degree” students are eligible for the higher loan limit of $200,000, while graduate students are capped at $100,000.
-Excluding nursing by definition as a professional degree effectively prices aspiring nurses out of their studies.
+Excluding nursing by definition as a professional degree effectively prices aspiring nurses out of their studies, campaigners warned.

 “Nursing is the backbone of the healthcare structure in the United States,” Dr Jennifer Mensik Kennedy, president of the American Nursing Association, told NewsNation.
 “We are short tens of thousands of nurses and advanced practice nurses already.
 This is going to stop nurses from going to school to be teachers for other nurses.”